btlaton/atlas-checkin/checkin_staging/README.md

 - Branding & UX
   - Embed final stencil font (`src/static/fonts/STENCIL.woff`) and confirm loading.
   - Polish spacing, larger section headers, confirm readability at kiosk distance.

+## QR Scanning — RCA and Hardening Guidance
+- RCA (recent regression): The scanner default was switched to the front camera (user-facing), and mirrored frames caused inconsistent decoding in some environments.
+We now default to the rear camera and un‑mirror front-camera frames when used.
+- Hardening recommendations:
+  - Default to rear camera for kiosk scanning; keep a visible Flip Camera control.
+  - jsQR fallback: Vendor real jsQR and use it when BarcodeDetector yields no results for N frames.
+  - Visuals: Ask users to maximize phone brightness, increase QR size (220–320px on screen), and hold at a slight angle to minimize glare.
+  - Contrast: Prefer black QR on white background; avoid low‑contrast themes in member QR display.
+  - Distance: Best at ~10–25 cm; too close causes blur, too far reduces resolution.
+  - Lighting: Ensure ambient light on the QR; avoid direct reflections on the phone’s glass.
+  - Performance: Keep preview at modest resolution to increase frame rate; iPad Safari benefits from smaller decode surfaces.
+  - Mounting: If the kiosk is mounted and rear camera is practical, rear camera yields fewer glare issues.

 ## Stencil Font
 If you have a stencil font file, place it at `src/static/fonts/STENCIL.woff`.
 The CSS includes an `@font-face` named `AtlasStencil` and will use it for the title if present.